weaveworks-guides/weave-net-legacy/weave-cloud-microservices/includes/setup-kubernetes-sock-shop.md

 Click on the **Pod** view and then enable the **sock-shop** namespace filter from the bottom left-hand corner in the Weave Cloud user interface.

-It takes several minutes to download and start all of the containers, watch the output of `kubectl get pods -n sock-shop` to see that all of the containers are running.
+It takes several minutes to download and start all of the containers.
+Watch the output of `kubectl get pods -n sock-shop` to see that all of the containers are successfully running.

-Or view the containers appearing on the screen as they get created in [Weave Cloud](https://cloud.weave.works/).
+Or view the containers as they get created in [Weave Cloud](https://cloud.weave.works/).

 <img src="images/sock-shop-kubernetes-1-1.png" style="width:100%;" />